 International fast food giant KFC had to weather many storms in the Chinese market.
 Only a couple of years ago, the company had to deal with the fallout from dark PR when three competitors started rumours on Chinese social media alleging KFC used genetically modified chickens with six wings and eight legs in their production.
 The post went live complete with a photoshopped image.
 Not surprisingly in a market known for its sensitivity around food safety, it didn’t take long for the post to go viral with at least 4,000 subsequent posts that were read over 100,000 times.

 If you aren’t paying attention to what Chinese consumers are saying about your brand online such as on social media and other forums, you have no way of dealing with it in a timely manner, nor can you leverage the potential benefits that come from understanding consumer sentiment.
-This post explains why and how to use social listening in China.

-Social listening refers to the systematic tracking of conversations - both positive and negative - about your brand across various digital channels.
+Social media listening refers to the systematic tracking of conversations - both positive and negative - about your brand across various digital channels.
 And it goes far beyond looking for mentions of your brand or products.
 It’s about analysing who is talking about your brand, what is being said, and which channel your customers prefer.
 Having this insight at your fingertips will help you decide what action to take next and address customer concerns quickly.

 Manage your brand’s reputation in China

-Balancing good and bad reviews
+Balance good and bad reviews

 It’s important to remember that in the world of social media and user generated content, taking positive action in response to a customer’s complaint will always be respected by the people watching the situation unfold.
 In many cases, it’s not the complaint that does the most damage; it’s the lack of response by the brand or a poorly handled reply.